modelscope/FunASR/docs/moss_transcribe_diarize.md

 This guide connects the third-party [OpenMOSS/MOSS-Transcribe-Diarize](https://github.com/OpenMOSS/MOSS-Transcribe-Diarize) model to the FunASR deployment ecosystem.
-The model is published by OpenMOSS under Apache-2.0; it is not a FunASR model and is not registered in FunASR `AutoModel`.
+The model is published by OpenMOSS under Apache-2.0; it is not a FunASR model.
+FunASR provides an adapter for its public Transformers and vLLM interfaces while retaining the OpenMOSS model name, license, and upstream revision.

 MOSS-Transcribe-Diarize jointly generates transcription, timestamps, and speaker labels such as `[S01]`.
 An application therefore does not need to